Home Articles FAQ Site Map

 2) Judgments are risky.
 Everything depends on the health and finances of the judgment debtor.
 If the debtor dies, moves out of the country, becomes disabled or sick, or successfully files for bankruptcy protection, the value of the judgment can fall to zero.

 3) Judgments cost money to recover or sell.
 If you have a judgment and want it enforced, the average cost is 50%.
 Worse yet, there is no guarantee, as repayment depends on the judgment debtor.
 If you sell your judgment for cash, you may get more or less than you paid for it.

 4) Judgment liens may not pay off on "underwater" property (where there is no equity).
 Judgment liens can be stripped off by a bankruptcy court, or have very little effect in places like Florida.

 Should you buy a judgment as an investment?
 The answer depends on the details of the debtor, and the price you must pay to buy ownership of the judgment.

 A judgment broker, who knows about thousands of judgment sales, can give you an estimate of a judgment's worth.
-However, only the market and the details about the debtor, determine the actual sale price of any judgment.
+However, only the judgment debtor and the details about the debtor, determine the actual sale price of any judgment.

 As an investor, you should always buy judgments outright, where you own all rights, title, and interests in the judgments.
 Never share the ownership of a judgment, unless you seek the advice of an attorney, and they have verified any shared ownership proposals.

 Unlike cash or gold, a judgment is a piece of paper that only has value to the current owner.
-A stolen judgment is useless.
-Also, if you lose a judgment, the court (for a fee) can easily replace it.
+A stolen judgment is useless, however if you lose a judgment, the court (for a fee) can easily replace it.

 If you can afford to take some risk in your portfolio, and you can find a bargain where the risks are moderate, judgments may be no more risky that stocks.
 If the economy bounces back, they might become the best investments around.